-Nathan now practices primarily in federal court and has represented clients in a variety of matters, including defense of professional liability claims and civil enforcement proceedings and white-collar criminal defense.
-Nathan earned his undergraduate and graduate degrees in history while working as a professional musician in Orlando.
-He still performs occasionally around Orlando for charity.
+Nathan strives to understand businesses’ concerns and interests that extend beyond a particular lawsuit, and his goal is to find arguments that may achieve the best possible result for clients.
+Nathan originally joined Gunster in 2013 and returned in 2019 after his time at the U.S. Attorney’s Office.
+He earned his undergraduate and graduate degrees in history while working as a professional musician in Orlando.
+He still performs occasionally around Orlando benefiting charities such as Give Kids The World.
 Before law school, Nathan taught American History at the University of Central Florida and Rollins College.

 - The Florida State Law Review, Vol. 38, editor-in-chief